 About

-I am a graduate student of Counseling Psychology at The Seattle School of Theology and Psychology (2026) and intern psychotherapist under supervision in Seattle, WA.
+I am a psychotherapist living and practicing on the occupied and ancestral land of the Duwamish People—also known as Seattle, Washington.
+I am a graduate of Counseling Psychology from The Seattle School of Theology and Psychology (2026) and currently practice under supervision (LMHCA in-process).

 These modalities allow us to work holistically as we confront grief, explore identity, and envision a decolonized future rooted in resilience, liberatory justice, and flourishing.